Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 3. If necessary, repeat the steps **1** and **2** for all triggers that need to be repositioned.

 4. Click the [APPLY CHANGES] button.
-  The trigger position has been saved.
+  All changes have been saved.
+The *Edit trigger for workflow "Workflow name"* window is closed.

   [comment]: <> (Kein Pop-up-Fenster/Bestätigung angezeigt.
 Die Änderung der Reihenfolge scheint noch nicht einwandfrei zu funktionieren.
 Anscheinend muss man die Triggers zusammenklappen, damit man sie überhaupt bewegen kann.
 Danach reagiert das Fenster aber nicht mehr.)

 ## Delete a trigger